Implement a high-quality, competency-based professional development

 6.2.7 Identify strategies to create and promote joint participation in professional development activities across settings and roles, including opportunities for school-based and non-school-based early childhood care and education professionals.

-As Kansas works to build core workforce elements such as a formal Career Pathway and a Professional development Workforce Registry, complementary initiatives regarding a competency-based professional development system are also in progress.
-The Workforce Development Advisory Group is actively researching and analyzing various national and regional core competencies to identify the right set of competencies for the Kansas early childhood workforce.
-There are early efforts to ensure these competencies align with quality initiatives such as Links to Quality as well.
+As the Workforce Registry and Career Pathway are developed, complementary work toward a competency-based professional development system is also in progress.
+The Workforce Development Advisory Group is analyzing various national and regional core competencies to identify the appropriate standards for the Kansas early childhood workforce, which will also align with initiatives such as Links to Quality.
 Higher education is present in these conversations, supported by representation from the Early Childhood Quality Instruction Partners Group and the Kansas Board of Regents.